 - Contact Us

-The Mariandale Center’s meadows, trails, and woods offer our visitors room to wander and open spaces for contemplation.
-Our guests enjoy the serenity of the grounds and their healing benefits.
+The Center at Mariandale’s meadows, trails, and woods offer our visitors room to wander and open spaces for contemplation.
+Our guests enjoy the serenity of the land and its healing benefits.

-There is a Nature Trail that runs along the perimeter of the Center’s grounds, high above the Hudson River, with a stunning view of the river and valley.
+There is a Nature Trail that runs along the perimeter of the land, high above the Hudson River, with a stunning view of the river and valley.

 Along the Nature Trail, visit the Healing Hut, the gardens, and the many trees planted in memory of our friends and loved ones.

 The 7-circuit classical labyrinth at The Center at Mariandale is situated at the edge of a peaceful wooded area near the Hudson River.
 Its location offers the opportunity for a highly sensate, reflective prayer experience to those who walk its path.
 This single alternating (clockwise-counterclockwise) pathway leads journeyers in a quiet, calming, intuitive way toward the center for a meditative pause, allowing the Divine Spirit to enlighten them.
 They then retrace the path in reverse.